 These plants can tolerate a range of soil types, including average to relatively fertile, humus-rich conditions.
 However, creeping zinnia requires that soil drains well.
 Otherwise, its roots can become waterlogged and rot.

 While creeping zinnia enjoys hot weather and tolerates periods of drought, don’t let this fool you into thinking that this plant won’t need regular watering.
 It’s important to keep the plant from becoming waterlogged, but it prefers medium-moist soil conditions.
-For this reason, you might need to water these plants once or twice daily during stretches of dry weather.
+For this reason, you might need to water these plants once or twice daily if grown in a container during stretches of dry weather.
 The soil should not become overly dry and crumbly.
 Instead aim for moist but well-aerated soil, and let the soil dry in between watering.